Refining a Hunting Rifle Battery

 By Chuck Hawks

 I am, first and foremost, a recreational shooter and gun crank.
-Some guys like to bowl or play golf or tennis; I like to shoot.
-And I enjoy owning fine firearms.
-As the Owner/Managing Editor of Guns and Shooting Online, I am constantly exposed to neat new guns.
-So, it's easy to accumulate more firearms than I really need--at least it is for me!
+Some guys like to bowl or play golf or tennis; I like to shoot and I enjoy owning fine firearms.
+Like most avid shooters and gun owners, it's easy for me to accumulate more firearms than I really need.
+(Can't own too many guns, right?)

 However, one common topic of discussion among hunters is about the most useful rifles and rifle calibers.
 Which rifles do we really need for a good, general purpose rifle battery and what could we live without?

 In a way, it is easier to choose a rifle than a cartridge.
 Once you know the most appropriate cartridge for your purpose, you simply buy the rifle you like best (and can afford) in that caliber.
 Choose whatever style and action best fits your needs and desires.
 One fact to keep in mind for the traveling hunter is that some jurisdictions do not allow semi-automatic hunting rifles, so a manually operated action is more appropriate in such circumstances.